Board of Directors

 Dr. Neal Martin, retired Director of the U.S. Dairy Forage Research Center, USDA-ARS in Madison, Wisc. has broad experience in communications and outreach in extension; respected knowledge of forage and dairy management as well as environmental stewardship, experience in management and leadership of a major research organization; and extensive personal connections to dairy producers and small-farm communities.

 Dr. Martin and his wife currently operate a small highbush blueberry farm in northern Ohio.
 He was reared on a dairy farm in northern Ohio.
 He obtained a Ph.D. in agronomy and animal science and pursued interests in forage and grassland science at Iowa State University.
 Dr. Martin was a forage extension specialist at the University of Minnesota from 1974 to 1999 prior to joining USDA-ARS in 1999.

 Lara Beal Moody, P.E.

 The Fertilizer Institute

-Lara Moody is the senior director of stewardship and sustainability programs at The Fertilizer Institute (TFI).
+Lara Moody, Vice President of Stewardship and Sustainability Programs at The Fertilizer Institute (TFI).
 She joined TFI in 2004 and is responsible for directing development and implementation of the Institute’s programs to increase the use and adoption of fertilizer best management practices and for leading development and delivery of an industry sustainability initiative addressing fertilizer production, fertilizer use, and the food supply chain.

-In September 2015, Jeff was appointed as Executive Director of Rodale Institute after spending the last four decades at the Institute, helping countless farmers make the transition from conventional, chemical-based farming to organic methods.
+In September 2015, Mr. Moyer was appointed as Executive Director of Rodale Institute after spending the last four decades at the Institute, helping countless farmers make the transition from conventional, chemical-based farming to organic methods.

 President & CEO